 From the first tournament’s eight teams, the NCAA increased the number of teams through the years.
 In 1979, two of basketball’s legends squared off in the national championship game.
 Earvin “Magic” Johnson’s Michigan State Spartans faced Larry Bird’s Indiana State Sycamores.
 Johnson’s team won and so did fans.

-The March Madness 2020 is scheduled for Sunday, on March 15th, 2020 and will end with the NCAA national championship game on April 6th at Mercedes-Benz Stadium in Atlanta.
+The March Madness 2021 is scheduled for Selected Sunday, on March 14th, 2021, and will end with the NCAA national championship game on April 5th at Lucas Oil Stadium, Indianapolis.
 You can watch the ESPN broadcast through a variety of live stream free trials.

-The NCAA Final Four 2020 is also known as National Semifinals will be held at Mercedes-Benz Stadium in Atlanta, Georgia are being scheduled on April 4.
+The NCAA Final Four 2021 is also known as National Semifinals will be held at Lucas Oil Stadium, Indianapolis is being scheduled on April 3.

 How long does the NCAA March Madness tournament last?

 The 82nd annual college basketball tournament will begin on Tuesday, 16th March 2021, and will conclude on Monday, April 5 with the NCAA National Championship game.